Minister for Flannel

 Clinging to the loot.
 Oliver Dowden opposes the return of stolen artworks – Benin bronzes, Acropolis friezes and so on – appearing on the telly, making it all part of his anti-woke campaign, writing stern letters to the museums and so on.
 Meanwhile, the museums are just getting on with it, finding clever ways around the government’s rules and sending artworks home anyway.
 There’s even been progress in the gnarliest of disagreements – the one between the Greeks and the British Museum.
 The new Culture Secretary, Michelle Donelan, has returned to the matter, and is also insisting that artworks must not be returned.
 This one is going to run and run.

-* To clarify, as we reported here, some of Oliver Dowden’s money in this parliament has come from Caxton Associates, the Mayfair hedge fund notorious for making millions from shorting the pound and for bankrolling Liz Truss’s short-lived assault on rationality last year.
-Some has come from the slightly less notorious South Hertfordshire Business Club – a club with no web site, no staff, no premises, no accounts and, apparently, no members.
+* To clarify, as we reported here, some of Oliver Dowden’s money in this parliament has come from Caxton Associates, the Mayfair hedge fund known to have made money from shorting the pound and for bankrolling Liz Truss’s short-lived assault on rationality last year.
+Some has come from the slightly less notorious South Hertfordshire Business Club – a club with no web site, no staff, no premises, no accounts and, apparently, no members (looks like it shares an address with the St Albans Conservative Association).
 According to the Electoral Commission, though, the club has given £82,741.09 to Hertsmere Tories since 2017.
 Details in this spreadsheet.
 And more here about the very careful timing of Dowden’s second jobs.